 Tiddlers is our group for parents/carers and children from birth to 3 years.
-The group is led by our Nursery Manager and runs every Tuesday 9.00

-- 11.00am, just drop in.
-A wide range of activities and information e.g. messy day, making play dough, hand printing, baby massage, potty training, singing rhymes, for both children and parents, is provided by our own staff and visiting speakers.
+The group is now run by parent volunteers and runs every Wednesday 9.00-10.30am, just drop in.
+Activities include messy play, play dough, craft, singing rhymes as well as free play with a wide range of toys and games.